 Our Volunteers Are The Best!

-Thank you to everyone who helped us in 2015!
+We're grateful for all the people who volunteered with us this year!
 Whether you shared your expertise as a Connections program leader, weeded and watered planting beds at Bridge Gardens, cleared trails, helped create our successful fundraising events, or attended weekly work days at the Agricultural Center - we thank you!
 The Trust relies upon you - we couldn't do what we do without your time and energy!

 Interested in learning how you can join our volunteer team?
 Please contact Outreach Manager Kathy Kennedy at 631.283.3195 or firstname.lastname@example.org.
 We would love to get you involved!